 engaging in creative work.
 Her research has been published in the

-Journal of Experimental Social Psychology.
+Journal of Experimental Social Psychology, Research in Organizational Behavior, and Organizational Behavior and Human Decision Processes.
 Verena is a member of the Academy of Management and the Society for Personality and Social Psychology.

 Verena Krause researches the antecedents and consequences of creativity.
 Creativity involves the generation of new and